Strategic identity and branding programme for a not-for-profit that fights for writers’ rights

 With membership growth and diversified strategies in place, the organisation recognised a need to refresh their existing brand identity.
 Our engagement focused on reviewing and developing a comprehensive new identity and brand scheme including the process of defining the business and how it communicates to its audience.

-Inclusive to consultation, planning and project management, extent of executed work comprised brand evaluation and strategy, auditing, design and development of a new identity, sub-branding (to four core areas: Members, New Members, Rights and Licensing, Supporting and Educating), comprehensive brand styling and visual application, a full set of brand guidelines, extensive tool-kit of master artwork, art direction, animation, photography, video, large-format, web UI design, tone of voice and written style guide.
+Inclusive to consultation, planning and project management, extent of executed work comprised brand evaluation and strategy, positioning, design and development of a new identity, comprehensive brand styling and visual application, illustrations, a full set of brand guidelines, extensive tool-kit of master artwork, art direction, motion, social media, photography, video, large-format, tone of voice and written style guide.

 With membership and activities continually growing, the new identity and flexible brand scheme has been championed by ALCS.
 It has provided a strong visual language that helps to coherently support and promote the organisation’s various facets.

 “Minx Creative has helped us to completely redevelop our company brand.
 We have been incredibly happy with the work that they’ve done for us.
 Roz and the team always manage to come up with creative and imaginative but also workable and practical solutions to whatever our brief has been.